OpenESignForms/framework8_14_3/README-DEV.md

 # Development Instructions

-*Updated by Yozons to reflect it's build of the 8.14.3 cloned repository on Eclipse 2022-06 (4.24.0)*
+*Updated by Yozons to reflect it's build of the 8.14.3 cloned repository using Eclipse 2022-06 (4.24.0),7 Java 1.8.0_261 for compiling and JDK17 for the runtime.*

 To contribute, first refer to [Contributing Code](https://github.com/vaadin/framework/blob/master/CONTRIBUTING.md) for general instructions and requirements for contributing code to the Vaadin framework.